Oxygen: Industrial production

-One hundred million tonnes of O_{2} are extracted from air for industrial uses annually by two primary methods.
-The most common method is fractional distillation of liquefied air, with N_{2} distilling as a vapor while O_{2} is left as a liquid.
+Every year one hundred million tonnes of O_{2} are extracted from air for industrial uses.
+The most common method of extraction is fractional distillation of liquefied air, with N_{2} distilling as a vapor while O_{2} is left as a liquid.
 The other primary method of producing O_{2} is passing a stream of clean, dry air through one bed of a pair of identical zeolite molecular sieves, which absorbs the nitrogen and delivers a gas stream that is 90% to 93% O_{2}.
 Simultaneously, nitrogen gas is released from the other nitrogen-saturated zeolite bed, by reducing the chamber operating pressure and diverting part of the oxygen gas from the producer bed through it, in the reverse direction of flow.
 After a set cycle time the operation of the two beds is interchanged, thereby allowing for a continuous supply of gaseous oxygen to be pumped through a pipeline.
 This is known as pressure swing adsorption.
 Oxygen gas is increasingly obtained by these non-cryogenic technologies (see also the related vacuum swing adsorption).